ihavethatonvinyl/blog/content/conversations/in-conversation-owen-brazas-and-author-marc-masters.md

 **Marc Masters**: Cool.

 **Owen**: High school band demo tapes from, like, my friend's bands, like that, one of the first things, like, I ever did, and then I have a handful of stuff, I lived about 40 miles from Chicago growing up and I would occasionally be able to catch the college radio stations on a clear night.
 So I'd stay up, and I'd, like, oh, that's cool.
-Or sometimes, it's the oldies station, getting the Ronettes, or The Shags, or whatever.
+Or sometimes, it's the oldies station, getting the Ronettes, or The Shaggs, or whatever.

 **Marc Masters**: Oh, nice.